krupakar69/js-practice/README.md

-this is the simple counter saving web,this is like my js learning proggress
+this is my number guessing game